lewisharvey96/compare-the-munro-dotcom/README.md

 ## Compare the munro .com
 A web app to display and explore munro routes.
-Hosted on Streamlit here.

 ## Development
 Uses uv for virtual environment management.
 To install the dependencies, run: